 December 31, December 31,

-2020 2019
+2021 2020

-Associates \$ 78,119
+Associates \$

-The Group's share of the net income of associates was as follows:
+The Group's share of the net loss of associates was as follows:

 For the years ended December 31

-2020
+2021 2020

 Attributable to the Group:

-Loss \$ (6,362) (21,307)
+Loss \$ - (6,362)

-Other comprehensive income (1,534) (3,270)
+Other comprehensive loss - (1,534)

-Comprehensive income \$ (7,896) (24,577)
+Comprehensive loss \$ (7,896)

-- (i) Toptrans Suzhou had a cash capital increase of \$409,891 (US\$13,000) thousand in August 2019.
-However, the Group did not subscribe for additional shares due to its operational strategy considerations, which resulted in a decrease in the Group's ownership interest from 24.94% to 16.92%.
-Due to the increase of the Group's proportionate interest in the net assets of the associate, the Group recorded the amount of \$62,322 thousand as an adjustment to investments accounted for using the equity method, with the corresponding amount credited to capital surplus.
-In addition, the Group holds two of the six seats of Toptrans Suzhou's board; therefore, the Group still retains significant influence over Toptrans Suzhou.
-The above investment was therefore accounted for using the equity method. - (ii) On May 6, 2020, the Board of Director resolved to amend the shareholding structure in the articles of the Toptrans Suzhou.
+On May 6, 2020, the Board of Director resolved to amend the shareholding structure in the articles of the Toptrans Suzhou.
 Thereafter, the Group's ownership interest in Toptrans Suzhou decreased from 16.92% to 15.21%, resulting in the capital surplus of the Group to decrease by \$7,100 thousand due to the decrease of the Group's proportionate interest in the net assets.
-Also, Toptrans Suzhou re-elected its directors at the same day, without the Group appointing any directors to participate in its operational management due to the adjustment made in the investment strategy of the Group.
+Also, Toptrans Suzhou reelected its directors at the same day, without the Group appointing any directors to participate in its operational management due to the adjustment made in the investment strategy of the Group.
 Hence, the Group lost its significant influence over Toptrans Suzhou, resulting in its investment of \$143,483 thousand at fair value to be reclassified to financial assets at fair value through other comprehensive income, which incurred a revaluation gain of \$80,360 thousand.
 Additionally, the Group reclassified the exchange differences on translation of foreign operation's financial statements of \$(7,103) thousand and capital surplus of \$55,222 thousand to other income.
-The Group recorded the net gain of its disposals amounting to \$128,479 thousand under gain on disposal of investments. - (iii) The Group did not provide any investment accounted for using the equity method as collateral.
+The Group recorded the net gain of its disposals amounting to \$128,479 thousand under gain on disposal of investments.